WA kids from age 4 getting home tutors for literacy and numeracy

 WA children as young as four are being sent to tutors to ensure their literacy, numeracy and fine motor skills are up to scratch before preschool.

-Kamini Muthukumaru has turned to tutoring for her son Isaiah, 4, to get him ready for pre-primary.
+Kamini Muthukumaru has turned to tutor classes for her son Isaiah, 4, to get him ready for pre-primary.
 Picture: Stewart Allen

 It’s part of a trend of parents employing private coaching for their children from a much earlier age.

-Gary Sudran, owner of Progressive Home Tutors, which has about 900 teachers nationally, said demand for home tutors had ballooned over the past 20 years.
+Gary Sudran, the owner of Progressive Home Tutors, which has about 900 teachers nationally.
+He said demand for home tutors had ballooned over the past 20 years.

 Isaiah Muthukumaru, 4, is learning to read with help from home tutor.
 Picture: Stewart Allen